 - If you suddenly develop shortness of breath or fatigue with your daily activities.

 We are aware that problems arise from time to time and that it is not always possible to contact your local doctor.
-Do not hesitate to call Dr. Adams’ office at 212-659-6820 and ask to speak to Edith, a nurse clinician, or Joel or Catherine, nurse practitioner(s).
+Do not hesitate to call Dr. Adams’ office at 212-659-6820 and ask to speak to one of our Nurse Practitioners.